LennyPhoenix/GodotDiscordSDK/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
-title: ''
 labels: enhancement
-assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**